yuhaoleeyh/day-zero/README.md

 ## Introduction
 This repository contains the source programs for the Ellipsis Tech Series Hackathon 2021 (ETSH).
+Note that the IP for the solution will be owned by the Hackathon Presenting Partner, Goldman Sachs.

 ## Summary